LuLeKi/vuePortal/README.md

-# Project Setup and Deployment
+# VuePortal website setup and seployment

 ## Introduction
 This guide provides instructions for setting up and running the VuePortal website locally.